-Florida Gov. Ron DeSantis Reportedly Considering Opening Schools Because Coronavirus Doesn’t ‘Threaten Kids’
+Florida Gov. Ron DeSantis Reportedly Considering Opening Schools Because Coronavirus Doesn’t ‘Threaten’ Kids

 The governor did say Florida would likely not be opening up every school at the same time.
 Instead, administration officials are looking at a phased reopening over a couple of weeks.
 He said there were likely going to be some school districts that would remain closed if they were located near hotspots of infection.

-If the state does reopen even some of its schools this later this spring, it would be against the advice of the country’s leading expert on infectious diseases.
-Dr. Anthony Fauci has said he believes schools will be able to reopen all over the country this fall but believes they need to stay shut down for the next few months.
+If the state does reopen even some of its schools later this spring, it would be against the advice of the country’s leading expert on infectious diseases.
+Dr. Anthony Fauci has said he believes schools will be able to reopen all over the country this fall, but stated they need to remain shut down for the next few months.

 Even if schools are cleared to reopen in the fall, Fauci added, measures would have to be put in place to try and stop the spread.
 He reminded the public the virus will not be “gone” in August or September.

-DeSantis’ aim to reopen schools, which are due to dismiss for the year in mid-May, comes despite Florida currently having 16,000 people infected and more than 350 deaths due to the coronavirus.
+DeSantis’ aim to reopen schools — which are due to dismiss for the year in mid-May — comes as Florida currently lists 16,000 people infected with COVID-19, and more than 350 deaths attributed to the same illness.